 Walls and ceilings work the same way when it comes to mold.
 Cracks in the wall and ceiling create a living area for mold if moisture is present.
 Poorly insulated rooms can contribute to the problem even more.

-Perform routine inspection of your garage walls and ceilings to ensure there aren’t any cracks in the infrastructure.
+Perform routine inspections of your garage walls and ceilings to ensure there aren’t any cracks in the infrastructure.
 A ventilation system will also help with this, as it will allow air to circulate in and out of the garage including that mold on your ceiling.

 Be sure that there’s a method in place to keep garage floors dry.
 Water that’s brought into the garage by foot traffic, cars, and weather has to be able to drain out of the garage.
 Although concrete isn’t a food source, mold spores and mineral deposits can be tracked in, which makes it easy for mold to live and spread.